Git-Slayer-Game/documentation/docs/interface.md

 - **Location**: Bottom-right corner, with notifications stacking if multiple events occur.
 - **Details**: Displays short descriptions, such as “Level Up!
 Reached Level 10!” or “You’ve earned the Knight’s Shield of Resilience.”
 - **Animation**: Notifications slide in with sound effects, then fade out after a few seconds.
+- **Milestone Alerts**: Special visual and sound effects for Levels 10, 25, 50, 75, and 100.

 ### 2.4 Interface Reactions to Game Events